GwendolyneFreddy/Infinity-Animations/README.md

 #### Other Mods Compatibility

 This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
 Though we are striving to make Infinity Animations compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
+Below are the ones discovered thus far:

+- mod 1
+- ...

 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/594-infinity-animations/">report them on the forum!</a>

-Install it after most other mods, particularly those that add creatures or animations, but before any final "biffing" routines.

-Modders who wish to make their mods compatible with IA are strongly recommended to read the <a href="">Note for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.

 ##

 #### Installation Order

->Although it is not required for the 1pp mod to function properly, TOB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Although it is not required for the 1pp mod to function properly, ToB players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

+In a perfect world, Infinity Animations would be installed as a data base that would be usable by anyone who would like to add animation entries to the game without being bogged down by issues of mod conflicts and incompatibilities.
+Unfortunately, since it was designed a long time after the first megamods generation that were overwriting game files, in particular to resolve animation conflicts and restore standard animations that megamods have overwritten; it needs to be installed after those megamods, at least until their authors will update them to benefit from Infinity Animations content... &#128577;

+While waiting for this marvelous day, here is the recommended installation order:
+- Please install Infinity Animations after ToBEx, BG2 Fixpack, EET, and mods that add creatures or animations.
+- Please install Infinity Animations before 1PP, EET_end, and any final "biffing" routines.

+&#9755; :warning: Modders who wish to make their mods compatible with Infinity Animations are strongly recommended to read the <a href="ia-note-for-modders.html">IA Note for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.

+##

 **Start a new game** after installing this mod, or use the "Saved Game Animation Fixer" component if you're reluctant to do that.</br>
 <div align="right"><a href="#top">Back to top</a></div>